 OptionsXpress is also open to international investors, so if you are one of them read

-The best online brokerage for beginner investors and IRA accounts is Scottrade - there are no IRA fees: individual retirement account setup, inactivity, or annual maintenance fees.
+The best online brokerage for beginner investors and for IRA accounts is Scottrade - there are no IRA fees: individual retirement account setup, inactivity, or annual maintenance fees.

 If you are only comfortable investing with large, well-known online brokerage firm, then either Scottrade or OptionsXpress

 (now owned by Charles Schwab) will be great choices.
-These two companies belong to the "Big 5 Brokerages" - five largest brokerage houses in the U.S.
+These two companies belong to the "Big 5 Brokerages" - the five largest brokerage houses in the U.S.

 Each broker has unique strengths that will appeal to various groups of customers.
 All these firms are safe: they are members of FINRA and SIPC, which means

-that they are regulated by U.S. government and their client accounts are insured for up to $500,000 per customer, including up to $250,000 in cash.
+that they are regulated by U.S. government, and their client accounts are insured for up to $500,000 per customer, including up to $250,000 in cash.

-This article was updated on 1/13/2015.
+This article was updated on 3/2/2015.